dekubu/lxd-kit/README.md

 Colors are supported for the `Pretty` and `Dot` formatters, but for historical reasons the `SimpleText` formatter never shows colors.

-If you want to force SSHKit to show colors, you can set the `SSHKIT_COLOR` environment variable:
+If you want to force LXDKit to show colors, you can set the `SSHKIT_COLOR` environment variable:

 ```ruby
 ENV['SSHKIT_COLOR'] = 'TRUE'